 It is for this reason that we made employee development one of the three pillars of PayFit's growth.
-This is a key element for the sustainability of our culture and the company as a whole.
+This is a key element in the sustainability of our culture and the company as a whole.

-"We're not talking about 'professional development', it's much broader than that.
+"We're not talking about 'professional development'—it's much broader than that.
 At PayFit we do not define it.
 Development must be complete to be truly effective."

 Beyond a simple trend, workplace happiness does not only lie in the organisation of a few after-work drinks and the purchasing of a ping-pong table.
 It must transcend simple material needs to be part of the company's overall vision in a sustainable way.